See KUB 5.11 rev. IV 21; KUB 49.94 rev. III 12′, 21´.

 |

 From te-/tar- ‘to call’, or perhaps tarai-/tari- ‘to exert oneself, to become tired’?
 Note that Kloekhorst A. 2008a, 840-841, lists another verb, dāriye/a-, sometimes understood as ‘to call upon the gods’, but which in his view is not connected with either of them; its meaning is uncertain, but in several contexts, it “seems to denote an action performed on an ill person in order to heal him”.
-For the present translation see similarly Hout Th.P.J. van den 1998c, 39: “they will give as much compensation as the number of years [the festival? was left unc ]elebrated”.
+For the present translation see similarly Hout Th.P.J.
+1998c, 39: “they will give as much compensation as the number of years [the festival? was left unc ]elebrated”.

 Compare the passage in KUB 26.1 IV 46-48, discussed in CHD P, 271.
 For the negative meaning of the expression ‘to turn up the mantel’ in Hittite, see CHD Š, 362 j; Melchert H.C.
 1983b.